kumahq/kuma-website/app/docs/dev/security/api-server-auth.md

 ### Groups

-A user can be a part of many groups.
-Kuma adds two groups to a user automatically:
+A user can be a part of many groups. {{site.mesh_product_name}} adds two groups to a user automatically:
 * authenticated users are a part of `mesh-system:authenticated`.
 * unauthenticated users are part of `mesh-system:unauthenticated`.

 ### Admin user token

-Kuma creates an admin user token on the first start of the control plane.
+{{site.mesh_product_name}} creates an admin user token on the first start of the control plane.
 The admin user token is a user token issued for user `mesh-system:admin` that belongs to `mesh-system:admin` group.
 This group is [authorized by default](/docs/{{ page.version }}/security/api-access-control) to execute all administrative operations.